![]() Moab, Utah Instructor: Andy Cook Not scheduled for 2012, but is part of our rotating schedule. Andy will be leading a

 Trail hiking surfaces and those beyond the parking lot are generally

-Our longest trail is about 1.4 miles each way.
+Our longest trail is about 1.5 miles each way with about 500 feet in elevation gain.
 One doesn't have to be

 in